KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

     git clone https://github.com/KevinMarquette/PSGraphViz.git

-h3.
-Folder Structure
+## Folder Structure

-I am going to create a folder structure much like PSDepend for everything to live in.
+I created a folder structure much like PSDepend for everything to live in.

     PSGraphViz
     ├───Examples